The child’s mutilated and charred remains were found in a Belfast river in 1973.

 I really didn’t want to get into this stranger’s car, but I feared saying the word “no” to adults.
 This came from my father, who would completely go off in a rage if I ever said “no” to him or my mother.
 Unwillingly I climbed into the stranger’s car, ignoring the voice in my head screaming at me, “DON’T GET IN THAT CAR!”

 The stranger drove up London Road, and as we approached Gotha Street, I said, “It’s just here on the right.”
 The man ignored me and drove in silence past Gotha Street.
 By now, I was petrified.
 Why was he driving on?
 Why was he saying nothing?
 I formed and executed a very quick plan.
 When he reached the end of London Road, I opened the car door and dived out, tumbling onto the safety of the street.
 The stranger in the car sped away.

 I wonder if this is what happened to Brian, even John and Thomas.

-I’m convinced that Brian was kidnapped and murdered by a pedophile, possibly one from the boys home, or perhaps he was taken there.
-It took me forever to locate the address of the boys’ home, but I finally found it.
-It’s only THREE miles from Ormeau Park, and FIVE miles from where John and Thomas vanished.
-In addition, Gotha Street, where the stranger asked directions to from the boy mentioned above, is only a little over a mile from the Kincora Boys’ Home and near Ormeau Park.
+I’m convinced that Brian was kidnapped and murdered by a pedophile, possibly one from the boys’ home, or perhaps someone took him there.
+It took me forever to locate the address of the boys’ home.
+It’s only THREE miles from Ormeau Park and FIVE miles from where John and Thomas vanished.
+Gotha Street, where the stranger asked directions to the boy mentioned above, is only a little over a mile from the Kincora Boys’ Home and near Ormeau Park.